tshepang/blog/content/2010-movie-review.md

 its eyes reminds me too much of a gal I intensely obsessed over some years ago.

-The most **perfect gentleman** is hubby to Julia (*Julie & Julia*), played by Stanley Tucci.
-Runner-up is the oh-so-perfect groom character in *Our Family Wedding*.
+The most **perfect gentleman** is the oh-so-perfect groom character in *Our Family Wedding*.

 The **koolest guy** is Mark Wahlberg's in *Date Night*, followed by